rei-koshka/Bytloos/README.md

-# Bytloos (aka Bydlo Tools) – essential bydlocoding kit.
+# Bytloos (aka Bydlo Tools) – essential bydlocoding kit
 ## Definition
 *Bydlo* in some Slavic languages means large crowd of working class people.
 The bydlocoding literally stands for codecrafting for small business needs.
 It's generally cheap, fast and based on reinvented wheels.